heritage-happenings/residents/README.md

 # <a href="" >Heretics Happenings Online</a>

 _This is a pre-release version of a website for residents of the [Heritage on the Marina]( https://https://heritageonthemarina.org/ ).
-It is maintained by the residents._
+It is maintained by the residents.
+It is a work-in-progress.
+Feel free to discuss anthing!_

 ## Content Goals